 Thailand Teacher Recruitment Course

 The Thailand Teacher Recruitment course also provides other amenities such as airport pickup, resort accommodation, and visa assistance.
-However, during your three-day refresher course, you will also have the opportunity to meet with potential employers of English teacher recruitment agencies in Thailand so that you can decide which teaching position or location suits you best.
+However, during your four-day refresher course, you will also have the opportunity to meet with potential employers of English teacher recruitment agencies in Thailand so that you can decide which teaching position or location suits you best.

 English teaching jobs to work in Thailand with a TEFL certification in popular cities like Chiang Mai, Phuket, Krabi, or Bangkok.
 Thailand has a teacher shortage and looking for foreign employees to apply for work at international schools, government schools, or language schools.
 International schools in Thailand require native speakers for ESL jobs in Thailand.